veillette/physics-book/contents/ch9Stability.md

 ![In the figure a man is shown balancing a child on his hand.
 The child is enjoying the activity.](../resources/Figure_10_03_01a.jpg "A man balances a toy doll on one hand.")
 {: #import-auto-id3549449}

-A system is said to be in **stable equilibrium**{: class="term"
-#import-auto-id2720918} if, when displaced from equilibrium, it experiences
-a net force or torque in a direction opposite to the direction of the displacement.
+A system is said to be in **stable equilibrium** if, when displaced from equilibrium, it experiences a net force or torque in a direction opposite to the direction of the displacement.
 For example, a marble at the bottom of a bowl will experience a *restoring* force when displaced from its equilibrium position.
 This force moves